uvarc/rc-website/content/userinfo/rivanna/software/containers.md

 ```
 singularity pull --name animage.simg docker://someaccount/animage
 ```

 If you do not have the ability to create your own image for Rivanna or to use a Docker image, contact us for assistance.

 # Singularity on Rivanna
-Singularity is available as a [module](/userinfo/rivanna/software/modules), and a library of prepared Singularity container images is provided for popular applications as part of the shared software stack.
-Descriptions for these shared containers can be found via the module avail and module spider commands.
+Singularity is available as a [module](/userinfo/rivanna/software/modules).
+The RC staff has also curated a library of pre-prepared Singularity container images for popular applications as part of the shared software stack.
+Descriptions for these shared containers can be found via the `module avail` and `module spider` commands.

 ```
 module load singularity